 The licensure program of study in Gifted and Talented Education meets the requirements for Arkansas Licensure in Gifted and Talented Education.
-It is a K-8 and/or 7-12 licensure attached to an existing license in general or special education.
+It is a K-12 licensure attached to an existing license in general or special education.
 The Additional Licensure Plan (ALP) should be planned in conjunction with the program coordinator who assists students in developing study plans that meet licensure requirements.
 Licensure is an 18-hour program.

 - Baccalaureate degree from a regionally accredited institution, with a cumulative grade point average of at least 2.75 (4.0 scale) or 3.0 in the last 60 hours; or Master’s degree from a regionally accredited institution with a 3.0 GPA